The Best Way to Experience the New Zealand Wilderness

 To have your DoC campsite locations on the road, download the NZ DoC Campsite Finder app.

 DoC has six types of campsites.
 Some campsites require booking in advance through the DoC website or at a DoC visitor centre.
 Other campsites require you to pay fees via the self-registration system at the campsite or nearest visitor centre.
-You pay per person in the DoC campsites or you can purchase a Campsite Pass for a week, month or a year.
+You pay per person in the DoC campsites or you can purchase a Campsite Pass for a year.

-Basic campsites (free) are similar to standard campsites, but be prepared to be fully self-sufficient.
+Basic campsites are similar to standard campsites, but be prepared to be fully self-sufficient.
+Fees are free for basic campsites.

 There are almost 60 Great Walk campsites.
 They provide similar facilities to standard and basic campsites at varied prices.
 See the DOC website for Great Walk campsite prices.